ShreyashAwsare/Road-Accident-Excel-Dashboard/README.md

 - Relation Between Casualties by Area / Location & by Day/Night

-# Analyses derived from the dataset
+# Analysis derived from the dataset
 ## Overview
 ![271662824-35fe8e66-586b-48da-98a0-831a95f375d4](https://github.com/user-attachments/assets/bac12411-a3b7-4ee9-a1c8-764357777430)
 ## Timeline and Slicers